 20 Kid-Friendly Spring Break Road Trips

 The weather is warming and spring break is fast approaching.
-It’s a great time to travel with the kids if you can take time off.
-Here are 20 lesser-known road tripping ideas within a five-hour drive of the DMV.
+Looking to get outta dodge with the kids?
+Consider road-tripping to these destinations within a five-hour drive of the DMV.

 Cass Scenic Railroad State Park

-Ride into an era when steam-driven locomotives were an essential part of everyday life.
+Ride back in time to an era when steam-driven locomotives were an essential part of everyday life.
 Take a scenic train ride to the overlook at Bald Knob, the third highest point in West Virginia.
-Then enjoy historic downtown Cass, where guided tours are available.
+Then explore historic downtown Cass, where guided tours are available.
 Grab a bite to eat at The Company Store and soda shop.
 You can also catch a show at the Cass Historical Theater, visit a lumber railroading museum and see an intricate diorama of the town when it was a logging community.
-Be sure to check for opening dates. //12363 Cass Road, Cass, West Virginia
+Be sure to check opening dates for seasonal attractions.
+Drive time from Arlington: 4 hours. //12363 Cass Road, Cass, West Virginia

 The Cartoon Network Hotel in Lancaster, Pennsylvania promises bunk beds, kid-friendly decor, animated activities and an amusement park right next door.
 (Courtesy photo)